 - transport them yourself

-- have paid tax and duty in the EU country where you bought them
+- have paid duty and tax in the country where you bought them

-If a customs officer thinks you might be bringing in goods to sell, they might stop you to make checks and ask:
+If a customs officer thinks you may be bringing in goods to sell, they may stop you to make checks and ask:

 - the type and quantity of goods you’ve bought